-(Winchanum / Aplach Clans) was born, raised and educated in Aurukun, and now has 10 children, 17 grandchildren and six great grandchildren.
-Commissioner Pootchemunka's interests span the full spectrum of traditional activities including fishing, camping and the customary female craft of basket weaving using Pandanus and Cabbage Palm leaf.
-Her baskets are on display in national galleries in Australia and overseas.
-In 2023 the Aurukun State School engaged Commissioner Pootchemunka to deliver cultural classes to the senior cohort, teaching weaving, collecting roots to extract dye and building fires.
-Aurukun Commissioner Pootchemunka is also a registered Wik interpreter, and her expertise is utilised within the court system and by the Department of Human Services.
-More recently her services have been used working with the Youth Justice team as an interpreter for local Aurukun youth.
-Commissioner Pootchemunka became an Aurukun Local Commissioner on 4 March 2010.
-She views education as the key to employment and encourages all students to make the most of their education and training to enhance future job opportunities.
+(Winchanum / Aplach Clans) was born, raised, and educated in Aurukun.
+She has 10 children, 17 grandchildren and six great-grandchildren.
+Commissioner Pootchemunka's interests encompass a wide range of traditional activities including fishing, camping and basket weaving using Pandanus and Cabbage leaves.
+Her baskets are displayed in national galleries in Australia and overseas.
+In 2023 Aurukun State School engaged Commissioner Pootchemunka to deliver cultural classes to senior students, teaching weaving, collecting roots to extract dye, and fire building.

+Commissioner Pootchemunka is a registered Wik interpreter, and her expertise is utilised within the court system and by the Department of Human Services.
+More recently she worked with the Youth Justice team as an interpreter for local Aurukun youth.
+She became an Aurukun Local Commissioner on 4 March 2010.
+Commissioner Pootchemunka views education as the key to employment and encourages all students to make the most of their education and training to enhance future job opportunities.

-Commissioner Vera KOOMEETA OAM (Aplach Clan) was born in Aurukun and attended primary school in Aurukun.
-She continued her studies at PGC and Scots College in Warwick completing Year 10, and then obtained a qualification in community teaching from Technical and Further Education (TAFE) in Cairns.
-From 2012 to 2020 Aurukun Commissioner Koomeeta held the position of Councillor in the Aurukun Shire Council, deciding not to stand as a candidate in the 2020 Local Government elections.
+Commissioner Vera KOOMEETA OAM (Aplach Clan) was born in Aurukun and attended primary school there.
+She continued her studies at Scots PGC College in Warwick, completing Year 10, and later earned a qualification in community teaching from Technical and Further Education (TAFE) in Cairns.
+From 2012 to 2020 Commissioner Koomeeta served as a Councillor in the Aurukun

-On 26 January 2015 Aurukun Commissioner Koomeeta was awarded a Medal of the Order of Australia (OAM) in recognition of her services to the community.
-She is a Justice of the Peace (Magistrates Court) and a registered interpreter as well as a member of the Aurukun Community Justice Group.
-As the representative of her clan group she is involved in several committees and holds positions on a number of boards.
-Aurukun Commissioner Koomeeta's experience assists in her ability to make independent and informed decisions as a Local Commissioner.
-In 2022 Commissioner Koomeeta joined the Paamp Aurukun State School Board, to support school attendance and children's wellbeing.
-When not working, she can be found spending time with her three grandchildren, camping and fishing.
-She also enjoys painting in her spare time.
+Shire Council, choosing not to run in the 2020 Local Government elections.
+On 26 January 2015 she was awarded the Medal of the Order of Australia (OAM) for her services to the community.

+Commissioner Koomeeta is a Justice of the Peace (Magistrates Court) and a registered interpreter, as well as a member of the Aurukun Community Justice Group.
+As a representative of her clan group, she is involved in several committees and holds positions on multiple boards.
+Her extensive experience enhances her ability to make independent and informed decisions as a Local Commissioner.
+In 2022 she joined the Aurukun School Board (Paamp) to support school attendance and children's wellbeing.
+When not working Commissioner Koomeeta can been found fishing and camping with her grandchildren.
+Commissioner Koomeeta is an established artist, with her paintings featuring at the Cairns Indigenous Art Fair.